userfrosting/learn/pages/01.basics/03.installation/docs.md

 - `DB_USER`: The database user account
 - `DB_PASSWORD`: The database user password

 If you don't or can't configure environment variables directly in your development environment, UserFrosting uses the fantastic [phpdotenv](https://github.com/vlucas/phpdotenv) library to let you set these variables in a `.env` file.
-Simply copy the same `.env` file in your `app/` directory:
+Simply copy the sample file in your `app/` directory:

 ```bash
 $ cp app/.env.example app/.env